 Rest: During this 5K training plan, you'll also take two days completely off each week to give your body time to rest and recover for your next workouts.

 Do strides: Finally, you'll learn to perform "strides" — short bursts of speed from jogging to sprinting to jogging again, all in the course of 20 to 30 seconds.
 Do these once per week, after your mid-week base run.
 When doing your weekly strides, walk or rest for 45 to 90 seconds between each one.

-"Always remember to stay relaxed during a stride,” Fitzgerald says.
-“At no point should you be straining or racing.”
-These strides will help loosen up your legs, get you ready for faster workouts, and reinforce good form.
+"Always remember to stay relaxed during a stride — at no point should you be straining or racing," says Fitzgerald.
+Strides will help loosen up your legs, get you ready for faster workouts, and reinforce good form.
 Ready to take it to the next level?
-Try these 5 ways to improve your track workout.
+Try these other interval running workouts.

 Tips for Following the 5K Training Plan

 - This 5K training plan is flexible to fit your lifestyle.
 Feel free to rearrange running, strength, and rest days as your schedule demands — you'll still reap the cardiovascular benefits.